00JIMMY00/Grad_Doc/Book.md

 ### 2.3.
 Transformers and their Role in RAG Systems

 **Transformers** are a type of neural network architecture that has revolutionized natural language processing.
 Introduced in 2017 (“Attention is All You Need”), the transformer architecture uses self-attention mechanisms to effectively model relationships in sequential data, and it enables training of extremely large models on language tasks.
-Modern Large Language Models (LLMs) such as GPT-3, PaLM, and open-source models like LLaMA are all based on the transformer architecture.
+Modern Large Language Models (LLMs) such as GPT-3, Gemini, and open-source models like LLaMA are all based on the transformer architecture.

 In the context of RAG: